djalbat/easy-layout/README.md

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 What this means is that Easy *will* now help you with the architecture of your large application.
 So although Easy elements will continue to work standalone, their use with Juxtapose is recommended.

-### Related projects
+### Easy projects

 - [Easy](https://github.com/djalbat/easy) Elements that abstract away from the DOM.
+- [Easy Layout](https://github.com/djalbat/easy-layout) Layout elements that work with CSS flexbox.
-- [Easy Mobile](https://github.com/djalbat/easy-mobile) Tuoch gestures for mobile web applications.
+- [Easy Mobile](https://github.com/djalbat/easy-mobile) Touch gestures for mobile web applications.
 - [Easy Navigation](https://github.com/djalbat/easy-navigation) A responsive accordion and associated navigation.
 - [Easy File System](https://github.com/djalbat/easy-file-system) A file system explorer and a rubbish bin.
 - [Easy RichTextarea](https://github.com/djalbat/easy-richTextarea) A textarea element that handles and hands off events well.